Urvashi80/DATAX_LAB/README.md

 * **Google Colab:** For the notebook environment and file uploading.
 * **Pandas:** For all data loading, cleaning, processing, and aggregation tasks.

+The analysis is presented in a dynamic Power BI dashboard.

+[Image of Data Visulization.PNG]

+### Dashboard Highlights:
+* **Overall Performance:** Displays total spent and average customer age.
+* **Segmentation:** Scatter plot showing the strong correlation between Income and Total Spending, segmented by Marital Status.
+* **Product Preference:** Analysis of spending mix across categories, revealing which customer groups favor certain products (e.g., Wine vs. Meat).

+## Next Steps
+To explore the analysis further, download the project files:
+1. Clone this repository.
+2. Open the Power BI file (`.pbix`) (if available) or import the `marketing_campaign.csv` into Power BI.
+3. Review the data model and visualizations.